Be Your Own Model

 Edit model

-From this screen user can see their photo, delete it, or reset their choice back to the original model.
+If users wish to they can use this screen to see their photo wish a basic outfit, delete it, or even reset their view back to the original model.

 Desktop